 Then again, some like the Ratslayer are more or less fully-modded versions of the base weapon along with a bonus or two tacked on.

 Inverted.
 In the main game, your male companions are a Cold Sniper, The Gunslinger, and a Badass Bookworm who, like all fictional smart people (and former members of the Enclave), prefers a high-tech Plasma Defender pistol over the ballistics, blades, and blunt force of the common rabble.
-Your female companions are a Nightkin with a BFS and a Brotherhood Scribe who wields a Power Fist.
+Your female companions are a Nightkin with a BFS, a hard-drinking caravaneer with a Short Range Shotgun, and a Brotherhood Scribe who wields a Power Fist.
 Everybody has a ranged and a melee weapon that you can order them to use, so you are welcome to have everyone play the trope straight, even if they won't be that good at it.

 Hair Trigger Sound Effect: The Mysterious Stranger is ALWAYS accompanied by his mysterious guitar riff.
 The Mysterious Magnum gets the same riff when unholstered.